ottotuhkunen/virtual-lara-airspace-data/README.md

 Before submitting a Pull Request, ensure:

-- [ ] Each airspace `Feature` in your `.geojson` has a unique and descriptive `name` and the name matches with an airspace defined in TopSky areas.txt.
+- [ ] Each airspace `Feature` in your `.geojson` has a unique `name` and the name matches with an airspace defined in TopSky areas.txt.
 - [ ] All `name`s in your `.json` file’s `groups.airspaces` array **match exactly** with the `name` values in your `.geojson`
 - [ ] Your `.geojson` file is valid [GeoJSON](https://geojson.org/) (you can use [geojson.io](https://geojson.io) or [geojsonlint.com](https://geojsonlint.com) to validate)
 - [ ] Polygons in the `.geojson` are properly **closed** (i.e. the first and last coordinate pair are the same)